 An official record of curriculum academic credit earned at RichmondCC will be issued upon the completion of the college's transcript request procedures and applicable payment.
-All of the student's accounts with RichmondCC must be satisfactorily settled before the College will process the request.
-The Registrar's office requires one full business day's notice of the written request unless the request is processed as on demand.
+The Registrar's office requires one full business day notice of the written request unless the request is processed as on demand.
+Transcripts issued through a written transcript request can be received by mail or picked up.
 An electronic transcript request is also available through the National Student Clearinghouse.
 These requests are typically processed the same day.
-During registration, schedule adjustment, and end of semester grading, processing of transcripts will be limited.
+Transcripts issued through the electronic transcript request can be received digitally, by mail or picked up.
+During registration, schedule adjustment, and end of semester grading, processing of transcripts may be delayed.
 RichmondCC does not fax or email transcripts.
 Unofficial transcripts for currently enrolled students may be printed from Self-Service.
 Previously enrolled students may request an unofficial transcript at no cost; however the written request and time limits for processing apply.
 A voucher will be issued to graduates for one free official transcript.
 Vouchers can't be used for electronic requests.